data-scholar-emma/Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 3. The company should implement a customer segmentation strategy to target __smartphones and smartwatches customers__ effectively.
 4. The company should allocate more budget and resources to their __Direct__ sales channel to maximise revenue.
 5. The company should invest more resources  in their __Northeast Region of operation__  to maximise revenue.
+6. The Company should restrategize on how to tackle and mitigate the present decline in sales.